RunestoneInteractive/thinkcspy/_sources/MoreAboutIteration/RandomlyWalkingTurtles.rst

             return False

+    def main():
-    max = turtle.Turtle()
+        julia = turtle.Turtle()
         screen = turtle.Screen()

-    max.shape('turtle')
+        julia.shape('turtle')
-    while is_in_screen(screen, max):
+        while is_in_screen(screen, julia):

             # simulates a coin flip (0 is heads, 1 is tails)
             coin = random.randrange(0, 2)

             if coin == 0:
-            max.left(90)
+                julia.left(90)
             else:
-            max.right(90)

-        max.forward(50)
+                julia.right(90)

+            julia.forward(50)

         screen.exitonclick()

+    if __name__ == "__main__":
+        main()

 Now we have a working program that draws a random walk of our turtle that has a 90% chance of staying on the screen.
-We are in a good position, because a large part of our program is working and we can focus on the next bit of work--deciding whether the turtle is inside the screen boundaries or not.
+We are in a good position, because a large part of our program is working and we can focus on the next bit of work: deciding whether the turtle is inside the screen boundaries or not.

 We can find out the width and the height of the screen using the ``window_width`` and ``window_height`` methods of the screen object.
 However, remember that the turtle starts at position (0,0) in the middle of the screen.
 So we never want the turtle to go farther right than width/2 or farther left than negative width/2.
-We never want the turtle to go further up than height/2 or further doscreen than negative height/2.
+We also never want the turtle to go further up than height/2 or further down than negative height/2.
 Once we know what the boundaries are we can use some conditionals to check the turtle position against the boundaries and return ``False`` if the turtle is outside or ``True`` if the turtle is inside.

-Once we have computed our boundaries we can get the current position of the turtle and then use conditionals to decide.
+Once we have computed our boundaries we can get the current position of the turtle and then use conditionals to decide if it is still in the window.
 Here is one implementation:

 .. sourcecode:: python

-    def is_in_screen(screen, a_turtle):
+    def is_in_screen(screen, t):
         left_bound = -(screen.window_width() / 2)
         right_bound = screen.window_width() / 2
         top_bound = screen.window_height() / 2
         bottom_bound = -(screen.window_height() / 2)

-        turtle_x = a_turtle.xcor()
+        turtle_x = t.xcor()
-        turtle_y = a_turtle.ycor()
+        turtle_y = t.ycor()

         still_in = True
         if turtle_x > right_bound or turtle_x < left_bound: